OXIDprojects/metadataGenerator/README.md

 ## Description

 The script "metadataGenerator" helps you to generate the file metadata.php (necessary in modules for OXID eShop series >= 4.7) for OXID eShop legacy modules.
 This tool will generate a metadata.php in the /module/ folder if there's no such file yet.
 All keys (parameters) will be included using the metadata protocol version 1.1.
-If the lagacy module is active in your OXID eShop installation, this script will generate the "extend" part in metadata.php.
+If the legacy module is active in your OXID eShop installation, this script will generate the "extend" part in metadata.php.

 ## Version support